imranhasan22/handbook_imran/mobile/java.md

 - `run()` - Contains the code that is executed by the thread.
 This method should be overridden.
 - `yield()` - Suggests to the JVM that the current thread is willing to yield its current use of a processor.
 It makes the currently running thread move to the runnable state to allow other threads of the same priority to execute.
 - `sleep(long millis)` - Causes the current thread to sleep (pause execution) for the specified number of milliseconds.
+- `join()` - Waits for the thread on which this method is called to die (finish execution).
+This can be used to ensure that a thread completes before the execution of another thread continues.
+    - Overloads:
+        - `join()` - Waits indefinitely.
+        - `join(long millis)` - Waits for the specified milliseconds.
+        - `join(long millis, int nanos)` - Waits for the specified time in milliseconds and nanoseconds.
 ### Status and Information
 - `isAlive()` - Returns true if the thread is still alive (has been started and has not yet terminated).
 - `isInterrupted()` - Returns true if the thread has been interrupted.
 It does not clear the interrupted status of the thread.